-Searching for a is a detailed process, and the Office of Career Development is here to help you navigate it.
+Searching for a job is a detailed process, and the Office of Career and Professional Development is here to help you navigate it.
 We encourage you to schedule an appointment with a career counselor.
 For assistance with how to begin your job search, what steps to take and what strategies to use, please read the Job Search Steps and Strategies page.
 Keep your job search organized with a Job Search Worksheet.

 Quick Links and Job Search Resources

 |Search for jobs and internships posted specifically for Stetson University students|

 |Connects you to thousands of nationwide jobs|

 |On-campus work study jobs||See the Student Employment Programs website|

 - Job Search Links